Sleepytale Logo

 Lumi was not just any night light.

-It was just enough to chase away the spooky corners and make the room feel like a hug.
+Just enough to chase away the spooky corners and make the room feel like a hug.

 One night, Mia whispered, "I wish dreams could come closer, like fireflies."